kismetwireless/kismet/README.md

    *THE FIRST TIME YOU RUN KISMET*, it will generate a new, random password for your web interface.

-   This password can be found in the config file: ~/.kismet/kismet_httpd.conf which is in the *home directory of the user* starting Kismet.
+   This password can be found in the config file: `~/.kismet/kismet_httpd.conf` which is in the *home directory of the user* starting Kismet.

-   If you start Kismet as or via sudo (or via a system startup script where it runs as root), this will be in *roots* home directory.
+   If you start Kismet as or via sudo (or via a system startup script where it runs as root), this will be in *roots* home directory: `/root/.kismet/kismet_httpd.conf`

   You will need this password to control Kismet from the web page - without it you can still view information about devices, view channel allocations, and most other actions, but you CAN NOT control Kismet data sources, view pcaps, or perform other actions.

-10. Point your browser at http://localhost:2501
+11. Point your browser at http://localhost:2501

    You will be prompted to do basic configuration - Kismet has many options in the web UI which can be tweaked.

-   To use all the features of the Kismet web UI, put in the password found in `~/.kismet/kismet_httpd.conf`
+   To use all the features of the Kismet web UI, put in the password found in the `kismet_httpd.conf` config file above.

 ## Debugging Kismet